maelle/simplymaelle/content/post/2024-05-23-refactoring-tests/index.md

 ---

+*This post was featured on the [R Weekly highlights podcast](https://serve.podhome.fm/episodepage/r-weekly-highlights/issue-2024-w22-highlights) hosted by Eric Nantz and Mike Thomas.*

 I'm currently refactoring test files in a package.
 Beside some [automatic refactoring](/2024/05/15/refactoring-xml/), I am also manually updating lines of code.
 Here are some tips (or pet peeves, based on how I look at it / how tired I am :grin:)

 ## Prequel: please read the R packages book